webitel/orchestration/README.md

 ## Configure webitel

-Change password for root user and set Your IP in the [common.env](common.env) file.
+Change password for root, token key  and set Your IP in the [common.env](common.env) file.

 ## Run webitel